 From MozillaZine Knowledge Base

-The Keyconfig extension (available here) allows you to configure keyboard shortcuts.
+The Keyconfig extension allows you to configure, customize, or disable keyboard shortcuts.
+The updated "Dorando keyconfig" add-on works with recent versions of Firefox and Thunderbird.
+The old version, and discussion and examples of how to use either version, is available here.
 It works with Firefox, Thunderbird, and (probably) Mozilla Suite/SeaMonkey.
 Shortcuts defined via a key can be changed.
 For more author notes see this.

-If you are using an old version of Firefox or Thunderbird you may need to use an old version of Keyconfig available here.
-For example the current version (as of March 1, 2012) doesn't support Thunderbird 3.1.19.
+If you are using an extremely old version of Firefox or Thunderbird, you may need to use an older version of Keyconfig.
 See this post for more information.